 If you want to learn how to coParent with a difficult person, that is a pony with different stripes, but here are a few strategies to help you deal with a difficult coParenter.

-First, don’t add fuel to the fire by being a name caller.
-Take a step away from the conflict in order to access the best use of your emotional, financial and physical resources.
-Once you have taken inventory or stock of your life, then you are better equipped to let the things that really don’t matter to you slide.
+First, don’t add fuel to the fire by calling your coParenter a narcissist or other names.
+Take a step away from the conflict to access the best use of your emotional, financial, and physical resources.
+Taking inventory or stock of your life helps you be better equipped to let things that really don’t matter to you slide.
 Why incite a fight when it is something that you may not really care about?

 Next, with deliberateness, begin to communicate with your ex in small bits of information or making small requests.
 This may be difficult because it is a slow process.
 When your coParenter is responsive, however, the outcome is positive—not because you got your way, but because it is a child-centered approach.

 Praise your coParenter with sincerity.
 Expand the dialogue over time and consider inviting a third party who is neutral to assist you and your coParenter to be able to sort through decision-making without running back to court.